deanblackborough/g3d-zf1-lib/README.md

 ## Utility classes

-- Image resizer: Reize the supplied image allowing the user to define the background canvas color, desired size, quality/compression, image suffix and whether or not resized image maintains the aspect ratio of the original.
+- Image resizer: Resize the supplied image allowing the user to define the background canvas color, desired size, quality/compression, image suffix and whether or not resized image maintains the aspect ratio of the original.